nhoening/fjd/README.md

     [params]
     param1: value0

-Where you specify which command to execute and where results should go.

 Your executable (the "job") gets this configuration file passed as a command line argument.
 This way, it can see for itself in which logfile to write to.